EccentricOrbit/ecc_curriculum/tutorials/mystery-melody-4.md

 A syntax error usually has a line number showing where the problem is.

 # How do I fix syntax errors?
 Here's a quick example of a common syntax error in a TunePad project.
 This one’s tricky because the problem is actually on line 1 even though the syntax error says line 2.
-The actual problem is a missing right parenthesis on line 1.
+The problem is a missing right parenthesis on line 1.

 ```python
 playNote(60